The Ultimate In Birding Tours

 Next, we will make our way to Gunung Kerinci which, at 3805m, is the highest peak in Sumatra.
 This remote area of Indonesia has recently hit the headlines with detailed reports of a new terrestrial ape, as yet unknown to science.
 Here we will explore the mist-clad montane forest as well as nearby submontane forest and waterfalls.

 During our visit to Gunung Kerinci and the Mauro Sako area (near Sungai Penuh), we will find many of Sumatra’s endemic species, with good chances Sumatran (or Pale-headed) Frogmouth, Cream-striped and Spot-necked Bulbuls, Sumatran Drongo, Sumatran Treepie, Rusty-breasted and Sumatran Wren-Babblers, and Shiny and Sumatran Whistling Thrushes.
 We will also find a good variety of Sundaic endemics including many of the following: Sumatran Green Pigeon, Pink-headed Fruit Dove, Sumatran Trogon, Sunda Cuckooshrike, Sunda Minivet, Sunda Bulbul, Sunda Laughingthrush, Sunda Blue Robin, Sunda Forktail, Sunda Warbler, Indigo Flycatcher and Black-capped White-eye.
 We will also have a good chance of finding some of Sumatra’s rarest endemic birds, which include Salvadori’s Pheasant, Schneider’s and Graceful Pittas, and Sumatran Cochoa.
+There is even a chance for Sumatran Ground Cuckoo in this superb area.

 During the second part of the tour there is an unusual opportunity to visit the northern region of Sumatra.